dcreager/dcreager.net/content/2016/09/csp-read-atomic-internal.markdown

 <div class="aside-def">
 ## Parallel composition
-The most important operators in CSP are the *parallel composition* operators, which combine two or more processes together and let them run concurrently.
+The most important operators in CSP are the *parallel composition* operators, which combine two or more processes together and let them proceed concurrently.
 There are several different flavors of parallel composition, which we'll see as we work through the concurrency models, but they all have the same basic "shape".

-Each of the processes that you're combining are allowed to execute concurrently.
+Each of the processes that you're combining are allowed to proceed concurrently.
 There is a set of events (called the "interface") that the processes can use to communicate with each other.
+The parallel composition operators are different only in how they decide which events are included in the interface.

 For events outside the interface, the processes are completely independent: they can proceed as quickly or as slowly as they want, and cannot interfere which each other in any way.
 If two processes both want to perform the same non-interface event, they can.
-However, those events are also completely independent: the environment will see both "instances" of the event occur, and can't tell which one belonged to which process.
+However, those events are also completely
+independent: the environment will see both "instances" of the event occur, and can't tell which one belonged to which process.

 Events in the interface, however, are **synchronous**: *all* of the processes being combined must be ready to perform the event before *any* of them are